Lucien Goldmann: Biography

+Around 1950, he was living in Paris and writing his first book, The Hidden God.

 In 1968, Goldmann was a visiting professor at Columbia University.

 Philosophy

 While many Parisian leftists staunchly upheld Marxism's "scientificity" in the 1950s and 1960s, Lucien Goldmann insisted that Marxism was by then in severe crisis and had to reinvent itself radically if it were to survive.
 He rejected the traditional Marxist view of the proletariat and contested the structural Marxist movement.
 In fact, the popularity of such trends on the Left Bank was one reason why Goldmann's own name and work were eclipsed — this despite the acclaim of thinkers as diverse as Jean Piaget and Alasdair MacIntyre, who called him "the finest and most intelligent Marxist of the age."

 He refused to portray his aspirations for humanity's future as an inexorable unfolding of history's laws, but saw them rather as a wager akin to Blaise Pascal's in the existence of God.
 "Risk", Goldmann wrote in his classic study of Pascal's Pensées and Jean Racine's Phèdre, "is possibility of failure, hope of success, and the synthesis of the three in a faith which is a wager are the essential constituent elements of the human condition".
 He called his work "dialectical" and "humanist".
 He sought to synthesize the genetic epistemology of Piaget with the Marxism of György Lukács.
+By 1968, however, according to Lionel Abel, he claimed to have renounced Marxism completely in favour of libertarianism and utopianism.

 Goldmann founded the theory of genetic structuralism in the 1960s.
 He was a humanist socialist, a disciple of Lukács, and was best known for his sociology of literature.
 In later life he became an important critic of structuralism.